 All I need to do each day is be myself.
 To just be me.

 And the most direct path to finding my truth, to finding me, is by paying attention, by getting still, and by listening.
 Yoga helps me pay attention.
 Yoga helps me listen; it brings me home to myself.
-Yoga has helped me grow my roots, find my voice and build my vision for my life.
+Yoga has helped me grow my roots and find my strong back which allows me to lead with a soft heart.

 My yoga journey began in 2002; when I stepped onto the mat for the first time, I found calm and peace in the midst of mothering three young children.
 As my physical practice evolved, I found an increasing ability toward presence and stillness, which provided me comfort, inspiration, and a path to my inner wisdom.